ytmytm/c128-bytewide-color-ram-1571cr-expansion/README.md

 Until I have a better idea where to connect A14 I will be happy with using 16K of that RAM.
 That's enough for 16 full screens: 8 for imaginary FLI mode with color ram switched every line and another 8 for interlaced option.

+Note that a lot of C64 software will write to CPU port ($01) location and can modify the status of tape control bits.
+If you're not planning to use tape device I highly recommend patching the ROM (details below) to set these bits as input by default.
+This completely removes the problem as virtually no software modifies CPU port direction register ($00).

 ## Assembly

 Parts needed: